 Thanks for dropping by my website and learning a little bit more about me.

-My home and heart reside in Cole Camp, Missouri, where my husband Stephen, daughter Charlotte, and rescue-dog Lars live.
+My home and heart reside in Cole Camp, Missouri, where my husband Stephen, daughter Charlotte, son Isaac, and rescue-dog Lars live.
 Cole Camp is a town of 1,000.
 The best small town you could ask for.
 Our Mayberry.
 A park across the street from our home, festivals and events almost every weekend, and local shops and restaurants.
 A place where you are known.

 My heart yearns for travel and meeting new people and places.
 I’ve been privileged to live in great cities such as Columbus, OH, Washington, D.C., Milwaukee, WI, as well as The Gambia, West Africa as a Peace Corps volunteer, where I learned the importance of greeting.
 I even hiked across Northern Spain one summer for 33 days along the ancient pilgrimage route, the Camino de Santiago.
 Yet my first home and deep sense of place belongs to Toledo, OH where I grew up in a suburb just outside the city.
-My mom still lives there and now I can share the city’s goodness with my daughter.
+My mom still lives there and now I can share the city’s goodness with my children.
 Love Letters to Toledo.

 Questions of vocation and who I am called to be and how I’m called to serve led me to study religion at Wittenberg University in Springfield, OH and attend seminary at Trinity Lutheran Seminary in Columbus, OH.

 I met my husband in seminary even though we both vowed never to marry another pastor.

 My first call as a pastor led me to Sedalia, MO where I served for five years.